Université Fédérale Toulouse Midi-Pyrénées

-In Toulouse there are several options for students to find accommodation.
-Typically, students either rent a flat or room on the private market or they live in student housing.
-Rents in the private market are often high and owners generally ask for guarantees, which is not always easy to provide, especially when you come from abroad.
+In Toulouse, there are several options for staff and researchers to find accommodation.
+Typically, one can either rent a flat or room on the private market or live in particular housing for visiting researchers.
+Rents in the private market are often relatively high and owners generally ask for guarantees, which is not always easy to provide, especially when you come from abroad.

-Students can search for housing in many different ways.
-In Toulouse there are online housing platforms, homestays with a host family, private accommodation, shard flat, student residencies and more!
+Visiting researchers or staff can search for housing in many different ways.
+In Toulouse, there are online housing platforms, homestays with a host family, private accommodation, shared flat, residencies and more!

 - Private accommodation: You can find private accommodation in Toulouse using different websites and agencies.
 Rental Agencies: with costs equivalent to approximately 1 month's rent, often the fastest way to find an apartment.
 Private landlords: no extra costs, but the search can takes longer than with an agency.

 - Shared flats: Flatshares are very common in Toulouse and an excellent way to meet new people upon your arrival.

 - Homestays: Some students may enjoy living with a French family.
 This is possible through homestay providers.

 Housing Aids: In order to guarantee housing access to all, an aid system has been put in place by the French government.
 Depending on the type of housing, your income, and the makeup of your household, you may be eligible for financial aid designed to lower the price of your rent.
 Housing aid is managed by the Family Allowance Offices (Caisse d’Allocations Familiales (CAF)